15 Extremely Actionable Lead Generation Strategies (Works GREAT in 2020)

 This is not the case when it comes to Facebook Messenger…

-First of all, Facebook already knows everything about your prospect.
+First of all, Facebook already knows everything about your audience (because they most likely have a Facebook account).

-Also, Facebook Messenger has the highest open rate compared to any other channel:
+Facebook Messenger have higher open rates than almost any other channel:

 With reports of open rates well above 80%, you can expect your message to be seen by almost everyone you send it to.